Layr-Labs/eigenlayer-contracts/docs/README.md

 | -------- | -------- | -------- |
 | [`AVSDirectory.sol`](../src/contracts/core/AVSDirectory.sol) | Singleton | Transparent proxy |

 ##### Note: This contract is left unchanged for backwards compatability.
-Operator<>AVS Registrations are to be replaced entirely with the `AllocationManager` and this contract will be deprecated(no longer indexed) in a future release.
+Operator<>AVS Registrations are to be replaced entirely with the `AllocationManager` and this contract will be deprecated in a future release.

-The `AVSDirectory` handles interactions between AVSs and the EigenLayer core contracts.
-Once registered as an Operator in EigenLayer core (via the `DelegationManager`), Operators can register with one or more AVSs (via the AVS's contracts) to begin providing services to them offchain.
-As a part of registering with an AVS, the AVS will record this registration in the core contracts by calling into the `AVSDirectory`.
+Previously, the `AVSDirectory` handled interactions between AVSs and the EigenLayer core contracts.
+Once registered as an operator in EigenLayer core (via the `DelegationManager`), operators could register with one or more AVSs (via the AVS's contracts) to begin providing services to them offchain.
+As a part of registering with an AVS, the AVS would record this registration in the core contracts by calling into the `AVSDirectory`.
+As of the slashing release, this process is now managed by the [`AllocationManager`](#allocationmanager).

 See full documentation in [`/core/AVSDirectory.md`](./core/AVSDirectory.md).